Norman Krasna: Return to Broadway

 In July 1952 Krasna signed a contract with Paramount to write White Christmas (1954), originally meant to be a vehicle for Bing Crosby and Fred Astaire.
 His fee was $100,000; the film was a massive hit.

 He returned to Broadway with a play he had written years earlier: Kind Sir starring Charles Boyer and Mary Martin directed by Joshua Logan.

-In February 1954 Krasna announced he would write and direct an original film for Wald, now at Columbia, speak to Me of Love.
+In February 1954 Krasna announced he would write and direct an original film for Wald, now at Columbia, Speak to Me of Love.
 The title of this was changed to The Ambassador's Daughter.
 The film ended up not being made at Columbia – in February 1955 Krasna signed a two-picture deal to write and direct at Universal; the first was to be The Ambassador's Daughter and the second was Red Roses.
-The latter ended up not being made.Ambassador starred actor John Forsythe who was put under personal contract to Krasna.
+The latter ended up not being made.

+Ambassador starred actor John Forsythe who was put under personal contract to Krasna.
 Krasna wanted to reteam de Havilland and Forsythe in a film called Cabaret but it was never made.

 In November 1954 Krasna was going to direct Jack of Spades starring Jackie Gleason but it was never made.
 Neither was a proposed film version of Time Out for Elizabeth although he and Marx sold it to Warners for $500,000 in October 1955.

 In October 1956 Krasna signed to adapt the novel Stay Away Joe for MGM with Feur and Martin.
-(No film or show would result.)A Time for Elizabeth was adapted for television.
+(No film or show would result.)

+A Time for Elizabeth was adapted for television.
 Krasna adapted Kind Sir as Indiscreet (1958), starring Cary Grant and Ingrid Bergman.
 Unlike the play it was a big success.

 In August 1957 Krasna announced his play My Wife and I would be produced on Broadway with David Merrick.
 This became Who Was That Lady I Saw You With?
 (1958).
 Krasna then adapted this play for the screen and produced what became Who Was That Lady?
 (1960).

 In July 1958 he signed to write a film for Jerry Wald, then at Fox, called High Dive.
 It was not made.

 In July 1959 he signed to make what would become My Geisha.

 In August 1959 Wald announced Fox would make The Billionaire from a script by Krasna starring Gregory Peck.
-This became Let's Make Love (1960), the penultimate movie for Marilyn Monroe.
+This became Let's Make Love (1960) starring Marilyn Monroe, Yves Montand and Tony Randall.

 In June 1960 Richard Quine announced Krasna would adapt Leslie Storm's play Roar Like a Dove for Doris Day.
 It was not made.